mhdawson/micro-app-notify-client/README.md

 # Configuration

-Configuration for the notify client is done through a `notify` element within the json configuration file.
+Configuration for the notify client is done through a `notify` element within the configuration object.
 That element can optionally include:

 * mqttSmsBridge